sheril5/infra/README.md

 * Argocd secret

-  Use the below secret yaml  and replace the password with the argocd password which can be obtained by using the **kubectl** command  and the server url is obtained from the capten ui under *capten-->platform-engineering* .Copy the repo url from the argocd setup
+  Use the below secret yaml  and replace the password with the encoded argocd password which can be obtained by using the **kubectl** command  and the server url is obtained from the capten ui under *capten-->platform-engineering* .Copy the repo url from the argocd setup ,encoded it and add it to the server url.Username is admin ,add the encoded username to the yaml given below

  ```bash
   kubectl get secrets argocd-initial-admin-secret -n argo-cd